jfhuete/pycon-opencv-docker/readme.md

 ## Restart the container

-If you want to restart te execution:
+To restart the container you have to run this command:

 ```
 docker start -ai pycon-opencv